 Many bond funds own the same bonds.
 If one manager starts selling that bond, the others will do the same.
 But there wouldn't be a lot of buyers for those bonds.
 Low liquidity would force prices down even lower.
 Bonds would be subject to the same volatility as stocks and commodities.
 It could trigger a sell-off that could destroy many funds.
 Examples of that scenario occurred during the bond "flash crash" in October 2014.

-Exchange-traded funds match an index.
+Index funds match an index.
 Since they don't need much trading, their costs are lower.
 As a result, these funds have become more popular since the Great Recession.

 Pros and Cons

-Actively-managed funds give you the benefits of professional stock picking and portfolio management.
+Actively managed funds give you the benefits of professional stock picking and portfolio management.
 You don't have to research thousands of companies.
 The managers are experts in each field.
 It would be almost impossible for you to become an expert in all the areas in which you'd like to invest.

 But it still takes a great deal of time to research mutual funds.
 To make it worse, the managers of funds change.
 When that happens, it could affect the performance of your fund even if the sector is doing well.
 That's important because managers continuously change the stocks they own.
 Even if you look at the prospectus, it might not reflect current stock ownership.
 You don't know what you are buying specifically, so you are relying on the expertise of the manager.